Floer theory and reduced cohomology on open manifolds: The product structure

-The induced map on homology satisfies the following \begin{enumerate} \item It is independent of the choice of Floer datum. \item It is super-commutative. \item It is associative.
-Namely, given $H_4>H_1+H_2+H_3$ which are all admissible then any way of combining a triple in $HF^*(H_1)\otimes HF^*(H_2)\otimes HF^*(H_3)$ using a composition of continuation maps and the pair of pants product to produce an element of $HF^*(H_4)$ gives rise to the same result. \end{enumerate} \end{tm} \begin{proof} Given generators $\tilde{\gamma_i}\in CF^*(H_i)$ the pairs of pants of a fixed dissipative Floer datum with $i$th end asymptotic to $\tilde{\gamma}_i$ have energy estimated according to Lemma~\ref{lmTopGeoEnEst} by $E^{top}(U)$ which equals the action difference $\mathcal{A}_{H_3}(\tilde{\gamma}_3)-\mathcal{A}_{H_1}(\tilde{\gamma}_1)-\mathcal{A}_{H_2}(\tilde{\gamma}_2).$ Theorem ~\ref{tmFloSolDiamEst} thus implies that they are all contained in a-priori compact set $K$ depending on the differences $b_i-a_i$.
-The claims are now the same as the closed case which is dealt with in the a-spherical case in \cite{Schwarz95}.
+\begin{lm} Fix a super dissipative $H$.
+Let $(H_0,H_1,H_2)\in\cF(H)^3$ consist of non-degenerate Hamiltonians.
+Then for generic choice of element in $\cP(H_0,H_1,H_2)$ and for a generic path in $\cP(H_0,H_1,H_2)$ the associated $0$- and $1$-dimensional moduli spaces of Floer solutions are compact, smooth and of the expected dimension. \end{lm} \begin{proof} By construction, an admissible product datum satisfies the hypotheses of Lemma \ref{lmTopGeoEnEst}.
+Therefore, given generators $\tilde{\gamma_i}\in CF^*(H_i)$ the pairs of pants of a fixed dissipative Floer datum with $i$th end asymptotic to $\tilde{\gamma}_i$ have energy estimated according to Lemma~\ref{lmTopGeoEnEst} by $E^{top}(U)$, which equals the action difference $\mathcal{A}_{H_3}(\tilde{\gamma}_3)-\mathcal{A}_{H_1}(\tilde{\gamma}_1)-\mathcal{A}_{H_2}(\tilde{\gamma}_2).$ The first part of Lemma \ref{lmHAdmProdDat} and Theorem ~\ref{tmFloSolDiamEst} thus imply that they are all contained in a-priori compact set $K$ depending on the differences $b_i-a_i$.
+The story is now the same as the closed case which is dealt with in the aspherical case in \cite{Schwarz95}.
 Sphere bubbling is treated in the exact same way as for the differential, continuation maps and chain homotopy operators which was done in detail in \S\ref{subsecBubbCont}.
-The upshot is that in the semi-positive case, whether one is working with a single Floer datum or with a family of parametrized ones, spheres occur in codimension 4.
+The upshot is that in the monotone or Calabi-Yau case, whether one is working with a single Floer datum or with a family of parameterized ones, spheres occur in codimension 4.
 All the arguments involve at most $1$-dimensional families of Floer solutions.
-Generically, there is no sphere bubbling for such families. \end{proof} \begin{tm} Let $(H_j,J_j)$, $j=0,1$ both be Floer data of small Lipschitz constant at infinity.
-Given triples $(H_{ij},J_{ij})$, $i=1,2,3,j=0,1$ of $(H_j,J_j)$-admissible Floer data such that $H_{i0}\leq H_{i1}$, the corresponding continuation maps commute with the pair of pants product $*$. \end{tm} \begin{proof} By a standard argument, if $H_4>H_3>H_1+H_2$ are $(H,J)$ admissible, the bilinear map $*:H_1\otimes H_2\to H_4$ factors through the continuation map $H_3\to H_4$.
-Let now $b_{ij}$ be the constants such that $H_{ij}=b_{ij}H_j$.
-By the observation just made, we may assume $b_{i0}=b_{i1}$.
-This means we can take the same $1$-form $\alpha$ to construct a Floer datum $\mathfrak{H}=\alpha\otimes H_j$ for $j=0,1$ in defining the pair of pants product $*$.
+Generically, there is no sphere bubbling for such families. \end{proof} \begin{tm} Fix a super dissipative $H$.
+For any Floer datum $(H,J)$ denote by $CF^{*,0}(H,J)$ the subcomplex generated by contractible periodic orbits.
+A generic choice of admissible product datum for a generic product triple $(H_0,H_1,H_2)\in\cF(H)^3$ determines a bilinear map